isabella232/advertising-cloud.en/help/user-guide/planning/targeting/retargeting/segment-management.md

 # Segment Management {#segment-management}

-Once you've [created retargeting pixels](retargeting-pixel-setup.md), manage your segments in the Tools> Segments section.
-This section allows you to quickly view the segments associated with a specific advertiser, confirm their status and monitor user counts.
+Once you've [created retargeting pixels](retargeting-pixel-setup.md), manage your segments in the Segment Manager at Tools> Segments.
+This view allows you to quickly view the segments associated with a specific advertiser, confirm their statuses, and monitor user counts.
 You can:

 * Group segments by advertiser
 * Filter by advertiser